Before you sail, let us answer some important questions for you:

 What kind of food is served?

-All of our menus are prepared fresh, in-house by Wheelhouse Culinary.
-We offer buffet cruises and served menu options.
-We also offer vegetarian options on board the Island Star Lunch and Dinner cruises.
-Please let us know if you have any allergy concerns or dietary restrictions when making your reservation.
-Online, please list your request in the notes space provided under ‘Additional Information’.
-When booking by phone or in person, please let our staff know about your request so we can make note.
-We can not guarantee dietary accommodations if we have not been notified in advance.
+All of our menus are prepared fresh, in-house, by Wheelhouse Culinary.
+We offer a plated Brunch, Lunch and Dinner on the Island Queen.
+A vegetarian option is available.
+Please let us know in advance if you have allergy concerns or dietary restrictions.
+When booking online, list your request in the notes space provided under ‘Additional Information’.
+When booking by phone or in person, let our staff know so we can make note.
+We cannot guarantee dietary accommodations if we have not been notified in advance.

 What type of entertainment is offered?

 All three hour and dining events feature live entertainment.
 The music and entertainment shows provided are as varied as the performers themselves, however all include familiar music from Jazz, Rythym & Blues, Pop, Folk and Soft Rock music genres.
-On the Island Star, the entertainer is the host of the event and also provides the commentary, telling the stories of the sites and the region as you sail by.
+The entertainer is the host of the event and also provides the commentary, telling the stories of the sites and the region.

 Is there a smoking/non-smoking section?

 Kingston 1000 Islands Cruises is committed to maintaining a non-smoking environment for our staff and guests, in accordance with the City of Kingston’s smoke free Kingston bylaw.
-Smoking is not permitted anywhere aboard any of our vessels.
+Smoking is not permitted anywhere aboard any of our vessels or in our boarding lineups.